oudream/RobWork/doc/sphinx/contributing/cmake_standard.rst

 **1.2.
 Lowercase macros** :raw-html:`<br />`

-All RobWork Macros must be in all lowercase.
+All RobWork Macros must be in all lowercase, and named appropriately with rw, rws, rwhw or rwsim infront of the macro.

 **1.3 Uppercase variables** :raw-html:`<br />`
 All variables must be in all uppercase